llimllib/segment/README.md

 Licensed WTFPL; please use this code in any way you would like.

-### func MakeWordProb(filename string) func(string) float64
+### func MakeWordProb(reader io.Reader) func(string) float64

-MakeWordProb makes a word probability function from a file.
+MakeWordProb makes a word probability function from a reader.

 You can create your own word probability function if you want, this just provides a default implementation.
 The word probability function should take any word as an argument and return a float64 0 &lt;= x &lt;= 1